deepanshs/mrsimulator/docs/user_guide/method/advanced_method_usage.rst

 :math:`m_f` and :math:`m_i` are the spin quantum number for the final and initial energy states involved in a spin-transition.
 The index `1` in `ch1` is relative to the channels specified within the method object.
 In this case, `ch1` refers to ``27Al``.
-For details, read the documentation on :ref:`query_doc`.
+For more details on query objects, read the documentation on :ref:`query_doc`.

 MixingEvent